walterrowe/magick-frames/README.md

 You must name a default logo file and enter the two-row label text in the `frame_it` shell script.
 You can specify an alternate logo file on the command line or in different macOS droplet styles.
 The two-row label text cannot be overridden on the command line at this time.

+# Requirements / Assumptions

+This package is not a simple click-to-install package.
+It requires some comfort with using a Terminal window to type in commands at a command prompt.
+You have to install an open source software package (ImageMagick), edit and copy a shell script, and for macOS users you may want to run one of the included AppleScript scripts.
+If these are unfamiliar terms, you may need assistance or you may choose to not use this package.

 # What Is Magick Frames

 Magick Frames is a combination of a macOS/Linux shell script and a macOS AppleScript droplet.
 The shell script uses the [ImageMagick](https://imagemagick.org/) image manipulation package to apply a professional looking decoration to a selection of image files.